jibaku/blogging/README.md

 # Blogging

 This app is currently yet another django blogging app.
-But the goal is to keep it simple, while making it configurable and by following the best practices.
+But the goal is to keep it simple, and with as few dependencies as possible, while making it configurable and by following the Django best practices.

 ## Authors